 If you're a tax resident in Portugal, you may have to pay tax on 50 percent of the gain from the sale of your property.
 This gain is then added to your other taxable income for the year and taxed at the marginal rate (between 14.5 percent and 48 percent).

-However, if the proceeds are reinvested in the purchase of another primary residence in Portugal or in the EU/EEA, within a period of 36 months, the capital gain could be tax-exempt.
+However, if the proceeds are reinvested in the purchase of another primary residence in Portugal or in the EU/EEA within 36 months, the capital gain could be tax-exempt.

-Capital gains from the sale of shares and other securities are also subject to tax in Portugal.
+Capital gains from selling shares and other securities are also subject to tax in Portugal.
 For residents, these gains are taxed at a flat rate of 28 percent.
-However, only 50 percent of the gains from the sale of shares in micro and small enterprises are subject to this tax if the shares were held for more than three years.
+However, only 50 percent of the gains from selling shares in micro and small enterprises are subject to this tax if the shares were held for more than three years.

-For non-residents, only capital gains derived from the sale of shares in Portuguese companies are subject to Portuguese CGT.
+For non-residents, only capital gains derived from selling shares in Portuguese companies are subject to Portuguese CGT.

 Inheritance Tax in Portugal